The Emperor's New Metaphysics

 Another common definition you may have heard is the idea that metaphysics is the study of being qua being (or, depending on who’s talking, the study of being as being, or perhaps being as such) [18,19].
 It’s a wildly popular phrase that permeates the metaphysical literature, but it again suffers from a number of glaring problems.
 The most obvious, of course, is that the very phrase itself---being qua being---is nothing but a meaningless string of gibberish nonsense.
 It's like saying that art is the study of "color qua color" or "pictures as such."
 It might sound all deep and profound to an untrained ear, but it also tells me nothing.
 It should therefore come as no surprise that philosophers themselves have published countless essays on the supposed meaning of "being qua being," and they still have yet to agree on an official interpretation [20,21,22,23].

 Remember that sooner or later we have to pick and choose what subject matter gets to officially qualify as metaphysics.
 We need to write textbooks, we need to define college curricula, and we would like to publish original research in prestigious journals.
-So when some joker comes along with a 20-page essay comparing the essential of properties of tables against their accidental, how exactly does "being qua being" set the standard?
+So when some joker comes along with a 20-page essay comparing the essential of properties of tables against their accidental properties, how exactly does "being qua being" set the standard?

 Yet another variation you may have heard is the idea that metaphysics concerns itself with questions “beyond” the scope of regular physics [26,27,28].
 That is to say, metaphysics operates as a kind of super physics that explores questions beyond the reach of ordinary physical science.
 For example, what is the origin of consciousness?
 How do abstract objects affect the material world?
 What is the fundamental essence of space and time?
 Allegedly, such questions are inaccessible to the pitiful methods of empirical science, so only the philosophers get to explore them through the mighty power of reason alone [29,30,31].

 This is again highly problematic for all sorts of reasons.
 For starters, the claim itself is little more than a bare assertion that isn't even remotely accurate.
 Neurologists are very much concerned with the origin of consciousness, thank you very much.
 In fact, they're doing a fantastic job at it, too, with profound discoveries being made on a daily basis.
 Likewise, physicists are absolutely interested in the fundamentals of space and time.
 Talk to any one of them, and they will be more than happy to share all kinds of amazing insights about quantum wavefunctions, black hole singularities, and hyperbolic four-dimensional spacetime manifolds.
 In contrast, the metaphysical interest in such topics is downright laughable.
 Over the last 50 years, not a single metaphysical researcher has published anything original about the nature of time, its interactions with space, or its relationships to velocity and gravity.
-If anything, the overwhelming majority of all published research on the metaphysics of time was devoted entirely to a petty debate between the A-theory and B-theory.
+In fact, the overwhelming majority of all published research on the metaphysics of time was devoted entirely to a petty debate between the so-called A-theory and B-theory.
 Decades’ worth of effort by prestigious PhD-wielding authorities, and philosophers have nothing to show for it other than a bunch of back-and-forth arguments over whether or not “tensed facts” are real.
 [32].

 I see this sort of thing happen all the time in the metaphysical literature, and it’s weirdly unsettling from a modern scientific perspective.
 A good analogy would be like watching two alchemists argue over the best way to turn lead into gold.
 Not only are they both utterly incapable of producing tangible results, but they often get angrily defensive over the very idea.
 Then there's the technical jargon they use to hold their debates, which usually comes off as hopelessly antiquated.
 They’ll spend hours babbling about esoteric nonsense like the tria prima, the first matter, and the proper levels of citrinitas in some reaction.
 Meanwhile the periodic table of elements is conspicuously absent from the conversation, and anyone who even mentions words like radioactivity or atomic theory will be openly scorned for their insolence.
 Worse still, they have no idea that modern science has actually figured this stuff out pretty darn well, in that scientists have already demonstrated a real transmutation of mercury into gold [33].
 They just repeat the same tired arguments with each other for centuries on end, never producing a single atom of actual gold, all while the real science continues on in the background making further discoveries.